 Not only do they offer magnified imagery and intuitive videos, they also have in-house gemologists that can review your diamond for free.
 They’re diamond display technology is the only one of its kind.

 Now,we keep saying “find an eye clean diamond”.
 But what really constitutes an eye clean gem?

 4. Watch Out for the Inclusions’ Size, Color, and Location!

 If being ‘not eye clean’ means seeing inclusions, then ‘eye clean’ must mean there are no flaws at all, right?
 Well, not really.
 An eye clean diamond can possess visible inclusions, but depending on the three major factors that affect the gem’s face up appearance – size, color, and location.

 The trick is to find a diamond with very small inclusions that blends with its body color, and are well-spread out because inclusions at the center tend to be the most evident.

-Here are the grading reports of the eye clean and not eye clean examples above:
+Here are the grading reports of the eye clean and not eye clean SI1 diamond examples from above:

 Now, the diamond on the left is what I mean by inclusions located away from the center.
 You can barely make out the inclusions because of the size and light color.
 The second diamond on the right side, aside from having pretty obvious flaws, they’re also too compressed which intensifies their visibility even more.
 This is what you should definitely avoid!

 The tips above will guarantee that you’ll find a legit and eye clean SI1 diamond!

 Here’s a Bonus Trick for Your Viewing Pleasure: